Btibert3/ripeds/README.md

 ## Notes

-I am starting with years 2002 to present.
+- I am starting with years 2002 to present.
+- When the data are collected, and a revised file is included, I will always use that file, not the original data reported.

 ## Data Collected

 - [x] HD: Directory Info
+- [x] IC and ADM: Institutional Characteristics and Admissions data
-- [ ]
+- [ ] SFA: Student Financial Aid
+- [x] EF_C: Fall Enrollment - Residence and Migration

 ## To do

+- [ ] Add documentation files for the datasets and package
 - [ ] Add data before 2002

 ## Observations